apollographql/router/NEXT_CHANGELOG.md

 ### Do not nullify the entire query if the root operation is not present ([PR #1674](https://github.com/apollographql/router/issues/1674))

-if the root operation was not returned by the subgraph (example: when there's an error), we should not nullify the entire data objet.
-Instead, it's the root operation field that should be null (unless it is non nullable).
+if a root field was not returned by the subgraph (example: when there's an error), we should not nullify the entire data objet.
+Instead, it's the root field that should be null (unless it is non nullable).

 By [@Geal](https://github.com/Geal) in https://github.com/apollographql/router/pull/1674